David-Else/developer-workstation-setup-script-debian/README.md

 - use upcoming Helix package
 - use upcoming Blender package

+- consider hugo package if it gets updates to >=134.3

 ![Debian_logo](./images/debian_logo.svg)

 This guide provides instructions for setting up a developer workstation using Debian 13 "Trixie".
 The setup scripts automate the installation of necessary software and configurations.